susanBuck/notes/05_Laravel/999_Unpacking_Sessions_and_Cookies.md

 ## remember_token

-When logging in a user, your method may look like this:
+When authenticating a user, the `attempt()` method accepts a second parameter called `$remember` which you can set to true or false:

 ```php
 Auth::attempt($credentials, $remember = true)
 ```

-Note the second param $rememmber, which is set to true.
-When we auth in this way, a new Cookie called `remember_82e5d2c56bdd0811318f0cf078b78bfc` is created.
+If you set `$remember` to `true`, a Cookie called `remember_82e5d2c56bdd0811318f0cf078b78bfc` is generated when the user logs in (this is in addition to the `login_` cookie).

-This cookie contains your user id *and* a unique string that maps to your `remember_token` field in the database.
+This remember Cookie contains your user id *and* a unique string that maps to your `remember_token` field in the database.

 Ex:
 ```